 The Regional Official Plan established a growth strategy for the Region of Halton based on the distribution of population and employment to 2031 (Table 1: Population and Employment Distribution, of the Regional Plan).
-This distribution of population and employment shall be accommodated based on the policies of in accordance with Table 2: Intensification and Density Targets, and Table 2A: Regional Phasing, of the Regional Official Plan.
+This distribution of population and employment shall be in accordance with Table 2: Intensification and Density Targets, and Table 2A: Regional Phasing, of the Regional Official Plan.
+The population and employment forecasts to 2031 will apply until the Region has distributed the 2051 population and employment to Burlington replace the 2031 forecasts, as determined through the Region's municipal comprehensive review.